iscilab2020/SNLLS_3D-NLOS_OrdinaryCamera/README.md

 ## 3D NLOS imaging with an ordinary camera by exploiting unknown hidden 3D occluders
 ## Citing SNLLS_3D-NLOS

-If you use our codes or paper in your research, please cite the
+If you use our codes or paper in your research, please cite this
 ```
 @InProceedings{Fadlullah_2024_ICASSP,
 author = {Fadlullah Raji and John, Murray-Bruce},